Sailboat Transport Preparation Guide

 When considering a Sailboat Transportation project there are some areas that are unique to these boats that need to be addressed that are not covered in our other guides.
 If you have not viewed our Powerboat Transport Guide or our Boat Transport Guide there is additional information contained in those.

 Only seasoned boat haulers should work with sailboat shipping.
+Loading a sailboat takes time.
+The setup of the steel work to cradle the boat is done after the travel lift or crane sets the boats keel on the transport trailer’s keel pad.
+Your driver will be working under your suspended vessel to cradle the boat and secure the boat and cradle to the transport trailer for it to move on the highway safely and securely to its destination.
 First, the sailboat mast needs to be removed and partially disassembled, properly resting in its cradle.
 It is best to disassemble one piece at a time, coil it, and mark where it came from, which makes it easier and quicker when reassembling it.
 You need to remove the spreaders and store them below, and you need to bring the halyards up tight and coil them at the mast’s base.
 All winches, etc. and electronic antennas need to be removed as they are delicate and do not travel well.
 To keep your mast, winches, and sheaves clean and dirt free, wrap them in cellophane like a candy cane.
 Anchors in a bow roller need to be removed and stowed, as just securing it is not good enough.
 When getting ready for a sailboat transport unfortunately there is additional work that needs to be done after your boat is hauled out, compared to a powerboat.
 All lights, winches, wind indicators, and rigging must be removed from the mast and carpet provided for the mast’s tie down points, although you should expect chafing at these points, and if the mast is painted, it is nearly impossible to prevent the paint from chafing.
 The sailboat haulers nor the sailboat shipping company will not repaint, or pay to repaint the masts if this occurs.
 Please, do not secure your mast to your boat, as the transport trailers provide a space for the mast.

 Height Issues When Transporting Sailboats